Public Sector Equality Duty

 The Equality Act 2010 introduced a general public sector equality duty, which public bodies, including universities, have to meet.
 The general duty has three aims and requires public bodies to have due regard to the need to:

-• remove or minimise disadvantages suffered by people due to their protected characteristics
+- remove or minimise disadvantages suffered by people due to their relevant protected characteristics

-• foster good relations between people from different groups.
-This involves tackling prejudice and promoting understanding between people from different groups
+- Foster good relations between people from different groups.
+This involves tackling prejudice and promoting understanding between people from different groups.

-The duty is underpinned by specific duties.
+The general duty is underpinned by specific duties.
 The specific duties aim to help public bodies perform better in meeting the general equality duty and require the University to publish:

-• equality objectives, at least every four years
+- equality objectives, at least every four years

-• information to demonstrate their compliance with the equality duty, at least annually (by 31 January each year)
+- information to demonstrate their compliance with the equality duty, at least annually (by 31 January each year)

 Why is equality data monitoring important, and how can I use this information?